Azure/azure-devtestlab/samples/ClassroomLabs/Scripts/FedoraDockerContainer/README.md

     ![Fedora GUI Desktop](./Images/RemoteFedoraDesktop.png)

     After following the above steps to set up your template VM, you can then publish your lab.
 Students will be able to directly connect to the Fedora Docker container on their assigned VM by creating the SSH tunnel and then using a GUI desktop client, such as X2Go.
-To do this, students will also need to follow the steps outlined in bullet #5 above on their local computer.
+To do this, students will also need to follow the steps outlined above on their local computer.

 2. Remember to stop your VM when you are done.